specify/specify7-test-panel/README.md

 The `./state` directory is indexed by git, but changes are ignored

-This was achived like this:
+This was achieved like this:

 1. Add `./state/` directory with initial content to git and commit changes
 2. Add `./state/` folder to `.gitignore`